kinglozzer/idea-silverstripe-plugin/README.md

 This plugin adds Silverstripe template support to PHPStorm and other JetBrains IDEs.

-## PHPStorm Requirements
+## Platform requirements

-This plugin requires PHPStorm to be running version 2020.3 or greater.
+This plugin requires PHPStorm (or other IDEA-base IDE) to be running version 2020.3 or greater.

-### Installation
+## Installation

 Until the plugin is ready for a stable release and is available on the JetBrains plugin marketplace, it must be installed from disk: